Stochastic trust-region and direct-search methods: A weak tail bound condition and reduced sample sizing: A simple direct-search method for stochastic non-smooth functions

 A detailed description of our stochastic direct-search method is given in Algorithm~\ref{alg:GS}.
-At each iteration, we generate a direction $g_k$ in the unitary sphere (independently of the estimates of the objective function generated so far; see Step 3), and perform a step along the direction $g_k$ with stepsize $\Delta_{k}$.
-Then, at Step~4, we compute the estimate values~$f_k^g$ and~$f_k$ of the function at the resulting trial point~$x_k+\Delta_k g_k$ and also at~$x_k$.
-We then accept or reject the trial point based on a sufficient decrease condition, imposing that the improvement on the objective estimate at the trial point is at least~$\theta \Delta_k^2$.
+At each iteration, we generate a direction $g_k$ in the unit sphere (independently of the estimates of the objective function generated so far; see Step 3), and perform a step along the direction~$g_k$ with stepsize $\delta_{k}$.
+Then, at Step~4, we compute~$f_k^g$ and~$f_k$, that is the estimate values of the function at the resulting trial point~$x_k+\delta_k g_k$ and also at~$x_k$.
+We then accept or reject the trial point based on a sufficient decrease condition, imposing that the improvement on the objective estimate at the trial point is at least~$\theta \delta_k^q$.
 If the sufficient decrease condition is satisfied, we have a successful iteration.
 We hence update our iterate~$x_{k+1}$ by setting it equal to the trial point and expand or keep the same stepsize at Step~5.
-Otherwise, the iteration is unsuccessful, so we do not move (i.e., $x_{k+1}=x_k$) and shrink the stepsize (see Step~6).
+Otherwise, the iteration is unsuccessful, so we do not update the current solution, that is, $x_{k+1}=x_k$, but shrink the stepsize (see Step~6).

 {\linespread{1.3}